 A recording of Horowitz's historic recital in Moscow, the program also includes highlights of his return to his native Soviet Union - his first visit in 61 years.

 After a few years rest and some at-home unofficial rehabilitation Horowitz was ready to begin performing again.
 Horowitz recorded the material on this production in his own living room.
 We see a rejuvinated, different Horowitz, someone in much more control than in the 1982 and 1983 recitals.
-The only thing lacking in Horowitz's performance from this point on was preparation, Horowitz admittedly did not practice very much and it shows.
+The only thing lacking in Horowitz's performance from this point on was preparation; Horowitz admittedly did not practice very much and it shows.

 This film is both a memoir of the Berliner Philharmoniker director Claudio Abbado's early years, and a personal introduction to the orchestra.
 It culminates in a deeply felt introduction to the sections of the orchestra with Abbado leading the Youth Orchestra of a United Europe.